-The term "femoroacetabular impingement (FAI)" was first coined in the English-language literature in 1999.1 A major advance in the understanding of FAI came with the development of the open surgical dislocation technique, as described by Ganz et al.2 in 2001.
+The term "femoroacetabular impingement (FAI)" was first coined in the English-language literature in 1999.
+A major advance in the understanding of FAI came with the development of the open surgical dislocation technique, as described by Ganz et al. in 2001.
 Open surgical dislocation was previously considered the gold standard of surgical treatment for this condition.
-Subsequently, technologic advancements in arthroscopic technique made an arthroscopic approach to FAI possible.3-6 More recently, some authors have suggested a combined arthroscopic surgery is an increasingly common practice for correction of bony pathologies and labral tears in FAI.
+Subsequently, technologic advancements in arthroscopic technique made an arthroscopic approach to FAI possible.
+Hore recently, some authors have suggested a combined arthroscopic and mini-open approach.
+Today, arthroscopic surgery is an increasingly common practice for correction of bony pathologies and labral tears in FAI.